 Not so bad, right?
 Now, let’s try a harder one.

 Revolutionizing an industry can be a tough act to follow.
 But, at Xerox, we’ve embraced a new role.
-Working behind the scenes to provide companies with services; like helping HR departments manage benefits and pensions for over eleven million employees, reducing document costs by up to 30 percent, and processing 421 billion dollars in accounts payables each year.
+Working behind the scenes to provide companies with services; like helping HR departments manage benefits and pensions for over eleven million employees, reducing document costs by up to 30 percent, and processing 421 billion dollars in accounts payable each year.
 Helping thousands of companies simplify how work gets done.
 How’s that for an encore?
 With Xerox, you’re ready for real business.

 Do you see how I’ve left the really tough stuff NOT underlined?
 Because if you’re connecting to the camera on the other stuff, you’ve earned a little space to read the board.